 Cleaner tags not only save you the manual labor and time associated with this process but also ensures that your information is standardized across all your distribution channels and allows all the teams in your organization to have one consolidated view of the catalog.

 2. Enrich metadata tags for highly relevant search results and boost fashion-specific, SEO-friendly keywords

 With data that is more granular, fashion-specific attributes enhance the information that is indexed on site.
 Style, occasion and seasonality of a product are also extracted from titles and descriptions as well as from the visual attributes.
 This allows retailers to classify the catalog based on themes and collections.
-This deeper level of product description provides enhanced faceted navigation to the end shopper, giving flexibility to navigate based on themes rather than the products only as shown in the illustration below.
+This deeper level of product description provides enhanced faceted navigation to the end shopper, giving the flexibility to navigate based on themes rather than the products only as shown in the illustration below.
 This level of granularity reduces site bounces due to more pointed search results.
-In addition to boosting on site search results, mapping these fashion- specific keywords to adword tags can be used for SEO and the discoverability of your catalog increases due to richer product labels that are used across your sales and marketing channels.
+In addition to boosting on-site search results, mapping these fashion- specific keywords to AdWord tags can be used for SEO and the discoverability of your catalog increases due to richer product labels that are used across your sales and marketing channels.